 When I started it, I was hands-on.
 I mean, I did all the work that needed to be done, from the maintenance, to the planting, to the stone.
 The whole bit.

 These days, he's so busy running the company that he's less likely to garden at work than he is at home.

 The Garden Girls

-Eight years later, there are 12 "garden girls" (ranging in ages from 20 to 70, if their blog is to be believed), weeding, pruning, and otherwise tidying the gardens around Oakville, Burlington, and Mississauga.
+Eight years later, there are 12 "garden girls" (ranging in ages from 20 to 70), weeding, pruning, and otherwise tidying the gardens around Oakville, Burlington, and Mississauga.